adrift

 2025

-adrift is an audiovisual installation by media artist Sasha Kojjio and creative producer Alisa Davydova, driven by a custom generative algorithm simulating the melting of glaciers.
+adrift is an audiovisual installation by media artist Sasha Kojjio and creative producer Alisa Davydova, driven by a generative algorithm that simulates the melting of glaciers.
+In this work, the artists visualize the fragility and inevitability of natural processes.

 adrift is exhibited on a monumental 10.5×3.5m LED screen as part of the exhibition Digital Hopes at the International Ecological Biennale, from May 17 to August 10, 2025.